Whether you're hoping to find a part-time job, internship or a something full-time, your social media could seriously hold you back.

-You might think those very drunk videos and statuses from Saturday night are hilarious, but your future boss?
+You might think those drunk videos and statuses from Saturday night are hilarious, but your future boss?
 Not so much.

 - Nip your complaining in the bud